 FAQs for Renters

-Q. How many people can be in one short-term rental property?
+Q: How many people can be in one Short-Term Rental?

 Q: I am from outside of Fort Erie.
 Can I still come to the beach?

-Q. Can we put a tent on the property for other guests to stay in?
+Q: Can we put a tent and/or trailer on the property for other guests to stay in?